 You are here

-9 Things to See & Do in Upper Northwest
+9 Things to See & Do in Upper Northwest DC

-From horse rides in Rock Creek Park to shopping in Friendship Heights, the upper Northwest section of DC offers diverse diversions.
+From horse rides in Rock Creek Park to shopping in Friendship Heights, the Upper Northwest section of DC offers diverse diversions.

-There are 112 gargoyles (whimsical, sometimes-eerie rainspouts carved in stone) at the Cathedral, including one that looks like a corrupt lawyer and another resembling Darth Vader.
+There are 112 gargoyles (whimsical, sometimes-eerie rainspouts carved in stone) at the Washington National Cathedral, including one that looks like a corrupt lawyer and another resembling Darth Vader.
 Guided and self-guided tours of the characters reveal both the artistry and the history of the grand church.

 J.K.
 Rowling, Salman Rushdie and Bill Clinton are among the famous authors who have read from their works at this cozy, long-running (since 1984) bookstore.
-A downstairs café with strong coffee and good pastries ups the appeal.
+A downstairs cafe with strong coffee and good pastries ups the appeal.